MARKET SNAPSHOT: S&P 500, Nasdaq Drift To Records, But Trading Choppy In French Election's Wake

 Stock investors may turn to the annual Sohn Conference for market drivers, where a number of major hedge-fund managers will speak on the market and could offer market-moving calls on individual companies.

 Sinclair Broadcast Group Inc.(SBGI) is nearing a deal to buy Tribune Media Co.(TRCO) for close to $4 billion, in a tie-up that would combine two of the country's biggest local-television operators, according to a report in The Wall Street Journal (http://www.marketwatch.com/story/sinclair-closes-in-on-4-billion-deal-to-buy-tribune-media-2017-05-07), which cited sources.
-Shares of Tribune rose 4.9%.
+Shares of Sinclair sank 2.5% while Tribune rose 5.2%.

 Read:Live-blog recap from Berkshire Hathaway's annual meeting featuring Warren Buffett (http://www.marketwatch.com/story/advice-from-berkshires-annual-meeting-stay-sane-be-honest-2017-05-07)